Christian Horner: Team management

 2006 was a transitional year: by the time Newey started work at Red Bull in February 2006, that year's car (the RB2) had already been designed, and the team switched from Cosworth to customer Ferrari engines, which overheated and were unreliable.
-However the team did take its first podium finish at the Monaco Grand Prix, where Horner jumped into a swimming pool wearing nothing but a Superman cape to celebrate.

-2007 brought the RB3, the team's first Newey-designed car, and the arrival of Mark Webber and Renault engines, however the team continued to suffer from problems with reliability, with the car enduring 14 retirements and scoring a single podium, while the team dropped down to seventh in the Constructors' Championship the following year.
+However, the team did take its first podium finish at the Monaco Grand Prix, where Horner jumped into a swimming pool wearing nothing but a Superman cape to celebrate.
+2007 brought the RB3, the team's first Newey-designed car, and the arrival of Mark Webber and Renault engines; however, the team continued to suffer from problems with reliability, with the car enduring 14 retirements and scoring a single podium, while the team dropped down to seventh in the Constructors' Championship the following year.

-The team finished a strong second in the 2009 Constructors' Championship with drivers Sebastian Vettel and Mark Webber finishing second and fourth respectively in the drivers' title race, and taking six wins between them.
+The team finished a strong second in the 2009 Constructors' Championship, with drivers Sebastian Vettel and Mark Webber finishing second and fourth respectively in the drivers' title race and taking six wins between them.
 In 2010, the team won their first Constructors' Championship with one race to spare, and Sebastian Vettel won the Drivers' Championship at the final race of the season, becoming the youngest World Champion.
-Nine days shy of his 36th birthday, Horner was the second youngest team principal to win a Formula 1 Constructors' Championship, Colin Chapman being the youngest after clinching the 1963 Constructors' Championship at the age of 34.
+At the age of 35, Horner was the second youngest team principal to win a Formula 1 Constructors' Championship, Colin Chapman being the youngest after clinching the 1963 Constructors' Championship aged 34.

 In 2011, the team won their second Constructors' Championship with three races to spare, with Sebastian Vettel becoming the world's youngest double-champion.
-In 2012 the team won their third Constructors' Championship with one race to spare.
+In 2012, the team won their third Constructors' Championship with one race to spare.
 Vettel became the world's youngest triple World Champion.
-In 2013 Red Bull Racing won its fourth consecutive F1 Constructors' Championship as Vettel won his fourth Drivers' Championship.

-In 2021 Red Bull Racing finished second in the F1 Constructors' Championship with drivers Sergio Pérez and Max Verstappen.
+In 2013, Red Bull Racing won its fourth consecutive F1 Constructors' Championship as Vettel won his fourth Drivers' Championship.
+In 2021, Red Bull Racing finished second in the F1 Constructors' Championship with drivers Sergio Pérez and Max Verstappen.
 Verstappen won his maiden F1 Drivers' Championship at the final race of the season.
-In 2022 Red Bull Racing won the F1 Constructors' Championship with drivers Sergio Pérez and Max Verstappen.
-Verstappen also won the F1 Drivers' Championship with Pérez placing 3rd.
+In 2022, Red Bull Racing won the F1 Constructors' Championship with drivers Pérez and Verstappen.
+Verstappen also won the F1 Drivers' Championship while Pérez placed 3rd.
+In 2023, Red Bull Racing kept the same driver line-up and won the F1 Constructors' Championship for a 6th time.
+Max Verstappen won his third F1 Drivers' Championship whilst Sergio Pérez finished 2nd.
+This was the first time that Red Bull Racing had drivers finish 1–2 in the Drivers' Championship.